Grease Interceptor CLEANING in nashville

 Nashville Grease Interceptor Cleaning

-Nashville, TN Grease Interceptor Cleaning
+Grease Interceptor Cleaning Services in Nashville

 If you think grease trap interceptors and grease traps are the same, we are here to tell you that you are very wrong.
 The truth is that grease traps are installed underneath your sink while grease interceptors are located underground, outside your kitchen.
 Large commercial kitchens are required to install grease interceptors to ensure that the City Sewer system remains safe from hazardous FOG.
 Grease interceptors have an enormous capacity that can start from 750 gallons or more depending on the size of the restaurant.
 For restaurants that use a lot of greases, this big capacity is vital.

 The performance of a grease interceptor dramatically depends on the way it is installed.
 One of the first steps before installation is an inspection.
 During the investigation, several issues are considered and incorporated in the installation process.
 If you hire a sloppy contractor who does a lousy job, the performance of your interceptor can drop to 30%.
 However, if your interceptor is installed professionally, it can perform at its maximum efficiency of 85%.
 Remember though, that it is not enough to have a well-installed grease interceptor- maintenance is also required.
 Even the best-installed systems eventually fail without proper support.

 According to professionals, your grease interceptor should be thoroughly cleaned using a hydro-jet at least once or twice annually.
 This frequency can be less or more depending on the amount of sludge build-up on the walls of your interceptor.
 The more frequently you clean this sludge, the better your interceptor will perform.
 With this in mind, you should never allow your interceptor to reach its maximum capacity before calling us for a pumping job.

 How does the pumping and cleaning process work?